AlirezaRahimpour/Meta-Learning-for-few-shot-classification/README.md

 order to map the data to a highly discriminative feature space where the few-shot classification is most effective.

-- Proposing a context-aware query embedding module which takes into account the support set’s context and generates task-dependent feature representations which would help the meta-learner to learn a distribution over tasks more effectively.
+- Proposing a new attention-based context-aware query embedding module which takes into account the support set’s context and generates task-dependent feature representations which would help the meta-learner to learn a distribution over tasks more effectively.